guidesemail bounce rateemail deliverabilityemail verification

 Get your bounce rate below 2% in 30 days with a four-week plan: audit your list and remove hard bounces, deep-clean with email verification, fix data entry points with real-time validation, then build ongoing hygiene processes.
 Every 1% bounce rate improvement protects your sender reputation and improves deliverability on all future campaigns.

-A 5% bounce rate doesn't sound catastrophic.
-But every bounced email damages your sender reputation, which affects deliverability on every future campaign.
+If you need to reduce email bounce rate fast, you're not alone.
+A 5% bounce rate doesn't sound catastrophic, but every bounced email damages your sender reputation, which affects deliverability on every future campaign.
+Good data quality is the foundation.
 Let that compound over months, and suddenly half your emails land in spam.

 This guide walks you through exactly how to get your bounce rate below 2% in 30 days.
 No theory, just actionable steps.